-Using NTP checks, you can create monitoring for multiple servers.
-Redundancy helps alert teams of server outages, which might affect the expiry behavior in a server.
+Using NTP checks, you can create monitoring for Network Time Protocol servers.
+This check helps alert teams of NTP server outages, which might affect the behavior in a server.
 NTP also helps maintain accurate Time Synchronization in timestamp-based conflict resolution.

 This brief guide will discuss NTP check setup, and provide step-by-step instructions on its use.